-The herbicide is approved for aquatic use in the United States (the U.S.) by the Environmental Protection Agency and is considered to be environmentally safe and extremely effective in coastal wetland restoration efforts.
-It has been used successfully by several U.S. states for controlling Phragmites in coastal wetland areas in the Lake Erie basin.
+This herbicide has also been approved for aquatic use in the United States (the U.S.) by the Environmental Protection Agency for over a decade, and is considered to be environmentally safe and extremely effective in coastal wetland restoration efforts.
+It is used successfully by several U.S. states for controlling Phragmites in coastal wetland areas in the Lake Erie basin.
+As a result, Habitat Aqua will be utilized for Phragmites control in 2021.